b4rtik/PowerTheShell/README.md

 The command necessary for Script block logging bypass are also obfuscated not for evade AMSI but for leave minimum trace on EventViewer.

 This repository contains well-known scripts such as Invoke-Mimikatz Invoke-Powershell Invoke-CrerdentialPhisher that they have been patched or customized for solving issue and easy integration.
-The customization performed do not compromise the signature of the scripts.

 # Instructions